vectronic/homebridge-alarm-panel/README.md

 Where:

 * `web_ui_port` is the port that the HTML web UI and REST API are served from.
+* `web_ui_poll_interval` is the interval in seconds between requests from the web UI to Homebridge to get the current state.
+Defaults to 2 seconds.
 * `arm_delay` is the delay in seconds after the *Away* switch is manually set on before the *Armed* switch is automatically set on.
 Defaults to 30 seconds.
 * `alarm_delay` is the delay in seconds after the *Tripped* switch is set on before the *Alarming* switch is automatically set on.